carbonleakage/ReadingNotes/ComposingPrograms.md

-# Sarav's notes for Composing Programs book
+# Notes from Composing Programs book
+The book is freely available online [link](https://composingprograms.com/).

 **Three mechanisms** that every programming language has are
 1. Primitive expressions and statements